andrewcbancroft/andrewcbancroft-blog/content/blog/dot-net-development/diagnosing-restore-failed-with-asp-net-5-on-mac.md

 I opened up my scaffolded project using Visual Studio Code, and began the dependency restore process.
 But it failed.
 So I troubleshooted (troubleshot?), and it failed some more.

-&#8220;Restore failed Unknown header: 3208085783&#8221;.
+"Restore failed Unknown header: 3208085783&#8221;.

-I found David Fowler's [&#8220;Diagnosing Dependency Issues with ASP.NET 5&#8221;][4], but none of the things he mentioned helped resolve my exact issue.
+I found David Fowler's ["Diagnosing Dependency Issues with ASP.NET 5&#8221;][4], but none of the things he mentioned helped resolve my exact issue.
 But something he said, caused me to think:

-> Make sure your DNX and packages are on the same version &#8220;train&#8221;
+> Make sure your DNX and packages are on the same version "train&#8221;

 My issue wasn't with DNX, but with **Mono**.